dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Hardware**

-* Asrock B660M-HDV with BIOS 10.04 works well.
+* Asrock B660M-HDV with BIOS 10.04 works well in MacOS Ventura 13.1.
 It's safe to update, and all testing will only include 10.04 (or later) going forward.
 Flash to 10.04.
 * Intel i5-12400F
 * AMD RX 5700 GPU or AMD RX 6800XT GPU  [An AMD GPU is required regardless of which 12th gen CPU you use, no exceptions]
   * Most typical, RX470, RX480, RX570, RX580, RX590, Vega 56, Vega 64, RX 5700, RX6600, RX6600XT, RX6800, RX6800XT, RX6900XT will all work.
 Some other variants (some RX560, for example) will work also, but you should google for more details before buying.